TrojanPinata/445Review/README.md

 ![Single-Cycle diagram](https://i.imgur.com/VbpdkXr.png)

 ### - Implementations of MIPS: Multi-Cycle -
 Splits up instructions into multiple stages.
 One clock cycle for each stage.
-Clock speed is determined based on longest stage.
+Clock speed is determined based on the longest stage.
 Different instructions require different number of stages.
 Datapath is more efficient than Single-cycle.

 ![Multi-cycle diagram](https://i.imgur.com/XJcYk4v.png)

 ### - Implementations of MIPS: Pipelined -
-Similar to Multi-cycle, but utilizes busses and registers to use a higher percentage of the processor that would otherwise be unutilized.
-All instructions require same amount of time, same as longest stage, but overall time is reduced due to being able to run multiple stages simultaneously.
+Similar to Multi-cycle, but utilizes buses and registers to use a higher percentage of the processor that would otherwise be unutilized.
+All instructions require the same amount of time, same as longest stage, but overall time is reduced due to being able to run multiple stages simultaneously.

 ![Pipelined implementation diagram](https://i.imgur.com/ZCOIIh3.png)

-**Understanding the datapath is extremely important, go over the slides before the exam to make sure you get whats going on.**
+**Understanding the datapath is extremely important, go over the slides before the exam to make sure you get what’s going on.**

 ----------------------------------------------------------------------------------------------------------------
 ## Lecture 7
 ### - RTL -
 Register Transfer Language (RTL) is a symbolic language used to describe what is going on inside a computer.
 Made for humans rather than computers.
-Describes what is going on on each clock cycle.
+Describes what is going on each clock cycle.

-Registers are denoted as `Rn`, where `n` is a number describing a register. `<-` indicates a transfer of information from one register to another and commas denote a transfer occuring during the same clock cycle.
+Registers are denoted as `Rn`, where `n` is a number describing a register. `<-` indicates a transfer of information from one register to another and commas denote a transfer occurring during the same clock cycle.
 The operations RTL describes are called micro-operations.

 Here is a example of describing a instruction fetch in RTL: